 Flexible seating has transformed my classroom!
 TRULY it has!
 I wanted to share with you a few easy ways to make your classroom a student centered learning space!

 I teach third grade and my students have a LOT of supplies!
-I needed them to still have a “desk hub” where they would house their STUFF.
-I wanted to also allow them the freedom to choose where they work, so I added many flexible seating options around my classroom.
-I would say 90% of the time my students can choose to work wherever they choose! (as long as they are working hard and on task!)
+So, I needed them to still have a “desk hub” where they would house their STUFF.
+Furthermore, I wanted to also allow them the freedom to choose where they work, so I added many flexible seating options around my classroom.
+About 90% of the time my students can choose to work wherever they choose! (as long as they are working hard and on task!)

 Before introducing flexible seating to my students, we talked about expectations of those options around the room.
 We made this anchor chart.
 It was really important for my students to establish these ideas themselves.
 The ownership piece at the beginning of the year has set the tone for the implementation of flexible seating in our classroom.
 We also refer to the chart often throughout the year when we need a reminder. (magnetic anchor chart rod from Amazon!)